ronkeizer/gim/readme.md

 gim
 ===

-`gim` (GIt for Modeling) is a wrapper script that facilitates distribution and synchronization of models and results between the local computer and remote servers/clouds.
-It is initially aimed at PsN/NONMEM, but will later be extended to other modeling tools as well.
+`gim` (GIt for Modeling) is a wrapper script that facilitates synchronization of pharmacometric models and results between the local computer and remote servers/clouds.
+It is initially aimed at PsN/NONMEM, but might be extended to other modeling tools as well.

 The problem that `gim` solves
 -----------------------------
-Many modelers find it a pain to constantly move files between the local computer and a cluster or a cloud server.
+Many pharmacometric modelers find it a pain to constantly move files between the local computer and a cluster or a cloud server.
 Modeling only on a local computer is usually not an option due to limited CPU capacity.
-On the other hand, modeling only in the cloud is not always considered convenient either: although some excellent cloud tools are available (like RStudio Server, PiranaJS), many modelers find it more convenient to parse results and datasets on their local machine.
-Also, cluster administrators may not allow installation of specific custom tools or libraries, and modeling on a cluster always requires a connection to the internet. `gim` solves these problems by performing 'on-the-fly' transfer of models and results between your local computer and the cloud / cluster.
+On the other hand, modeling on a cluster/cloud is not always convenient either: although some excellent cloud tools are available (like RStudio Server, PiranaJS), many modelers find it more convenient to parse results and datasets on their local machine.
+Also, cluster administrators may not allow installation of specific custom tools or libraries, and remote modeling of course always requires a connection to the internet. `gim` solves these problems by performing 'on-the-fly' transfer of models and results between your local computer and the cloud / cluster using Git.
 At the same time it provides automatic backup and version control of your work in the cloud.

 The mechanism